isabella232/training-course/hol-03-validation/lab.md

 - Developer environment with Visual Studio 2015 installed & configured.

-## Exercise 1: Acquire, Configure & Test Existing CREST API Application
+## Exercise 1: Create ASP.NET MVC Application To List Customers

 In this exercise you will create a new ASP.NET MVC application that will list all of the customers in your CSP partner / Integration Sandbox account.